-After you’ve found the right freelancer for your project, hiring them is simple.
+After you’ve found the right freelancer or agency for your project, hiring them is simple.

-Tip: Keep in mind that you are entering into a contract with your freelancer, so it’s important to check that the project description and rate (or total amount and milestones) are up-to-date and complete.
+Tip: Keep in mind that you are entering into a contract with your freelancer or agency, so it’s important to check that the project description and rate (or total amount and milestones) are up-to-date and complete.

 - Go to the My Jobs page